March 3, 2026

 +

 Usage-based pricing creates variable revenue streams that traditional subscription metrics can't capture accurately.
-You need to track consumption patterns, predict variable costs, and align pricing with customer value realization.
 Companies with strong usage-value correlation achieve 122% Net Dollar Retention compared to 109% for subscription-only models.
-However, this only works when usage directly correlates with customer success.

 What's a healthy Customer Acquisition Cost (CAC) payback period?